Intuned/intuned-auth-sessions-integration-examples/credentials-based-auth-session/README.md

 2. Using Intuned's client sdk to interact with the platform.

 > [!NOTE]
-> communication with intuned should happen on the server, the project uses react server actions to do that, you can replace these actions with apis.
+> communication with intuned should happen on the server, the project uses react server actions to do that for simplicity, you can replace these actions with apis.

 ```ts